 Don't alter prices unreasonably:

-Don’t depend on bad data:
+Don't depend on insufficient data:

 How Does Dynamic Pricing Use Machine Learning?